 When should I file my tax return in Canada?

 The important date to remember is April 30 of each year.
 This is the deadline to file your taxes and pay any taxes due.
-There are a few exceptions, for example self-employed workers have until June 15 to file the tax return, but be careful, because payment is still expected by April 30.
+There are a few exceptions, such as self-employed workers, who have until June 15 to file the tax return.
+Be careful, because payment is still expected by April 30.
 It is better to do it sooner rather than waiting until the last minute; it will save you a lot of stress, as well as the risk of being charged late penalties.

 Can I file my own taxes or should I hire a professional to do it for me?